 5. Reptiles carry a government health warning

-Most reptiles carry salmonella bacteria, which can contaminate clothing, hair, inanimate objects and in the general environment.
+Most reptiles carry salmonella bacteria, which can contaminate clothing, hair, inanimate objects and the general environment.
 The UK’s Health Protection Surveillance Centre has advised that both direct and indirect contact between reptiles and infants, and anyone else who is immuno-compromised, should be avoided.

 It’s a sad fact that most people who buy a reptile get more than they bargained for when they realize how time-consuming and expensive it is to try to replicate the animal’s wild environment.
 As a result, most reptiles die within a year in captivity.
 Others are neglected or discarded, causing untold misery, and many abandoned reptiles end up in overcrowded rescue shelters.
 Meanwhile, the reptile trade is an expanding industry, so traders continue to import reptiles in large numbers while breeders flood the market with curiosity hybrids and albinos.